MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 Repeat as needed to create more than one volume.

-## Nested resiliency volumes
+### Nested resiliency volumes

 On two-node cluster configurations, it's possible to create "special volumes" that can tolerate multiple failures.
-Let's create some.

-### Create nested storage tiers
+#### Create nested storage tiers

 To create a NestedMirror tier: